retypeapp/retype/README.md

 ## Support

-Technical support questions are best asked in the [Discussions](https://github.com/retypeapp/retype/discussions).
-The discussions are monitored 24 hours a day and we will do our best to assist.

-If you find a defect or would like to submit a feature request, please create an [Issue](https://github.com/retypeapp/retype/issues) and we will investigate right away.
+Do you have a technical support question, found a defect, or would like to make a feature request?
+Please create an [issue](https://github.com/retypeapp/retype/issues) and we will investigate right away.

 Do you have a general inquiry?
 Please feel free to contact us at hello@retype.com.